Many of my clients worry that cleaning their eyelash extensions will make them fall out. But the opposite is true.

 There are several benefits to brushing your extensions.
 You separate the lashes, make lashes all face the same way (to stop fibers from poking into your eyes), and remove any leftover specs of dust, dirt, and makeup.

-How Often Should You Clean Your Lash Extensions At Home?
+Why You Should Clean Your Lash Extensions

 Oil, dirt, dust, skin cells, dead skin, and makeup particles (if you wear makeup) land on your lashes throughout the day.
 It’s a natural process that happens whether or not you wear lash extensions.